Jeopardy!: Final Jeopardy!

 Contestants' responses are revealed in order of their pre-Final Jeopardy! scores from lowest to highest.
 Once a correct response is revealed the host confirms it.
 Otherwise, the host reveals the correct response if all contestants responded incorrectly.
 A correct response adds the amount of the contestant's wager to their score.
 A miss, failure to respond, insufficiently specific response, misspelling that affects the pronunciation of the answer, or failure to phrase the response as a question (even if correct) deducts it.

 The contestant with the highest score at the end of the round is that day's winner.
 If there is a tie for second place, consolation prizes are awarded based on the scores going into the Final Jeopardy! round.
-If all three contestants finish with $0, no one returns as champion for the next show, and based on scores going into the Final Jeopardy! round, the two contestants who were first and second receive the second-place prize, and the contestant in third receives the third-place prize.
+If all three contestants finish with zero dollars, no one returns as champion for the next show, and based on scores going into the Final Jeopardy! round, the two contestants who were first and second receive the second-place prize, and the contestant in third receives the third-place prize.
+In tournament play, if the game requires a winner, the standard tiebreaker will be used.

 Various researchers have studied Final Jeopardy! wagering strategies.
 If the leader's score is more than twice the second place contestant's score (a situation known as a "runaway game"), the leader can guarantee victory by making a sufficiently small wager.
 Otherwise, according to Jeopardy!
 College Champion Keith Williams, the leader usually wagers an amount that would be a dollar greater than twice the second place contestant's score, guaranteeing a win with a correct response.
-Writing about Jeopardy! wagering in the 1990s, Gilbert and Hatcher said that "most players wager aggressively.”
+Writing about Jeopardy! wagering in the 1990s, mathematicians George Gilbert and Rhonda Hatcher said that "most players wager aggressively".

 Winnings

 The top scorer in each game is paid their winnings in cash and returns to play in the next match.
 Non-winners receive consolation prizes instead of their winnings in the game.
-As of May 16, 2002, consolation prizes have been $2,000 for the second-place contestant(s) and $1,000 for the third-place contestant.
+Since May 16, 2002, consolation prizes have been awarded in cash— originally $2,000 for second-place contestants and $1,000 for third-place contestants.
 Since travel and lodging are generally not provided for contestants, cash consolation prizes offset these costs.
 Production covers the cost of travel for returning champions and players invited back because of errors who must make multiple trips to Los Angeles.
 Production also covers the cost of travel if a tournament travels (does not stay in Los Angeles) on the second week.
+Starting in Season 40, according to the official podcast in August 2023, as a result of inflation, consolation prizes were raised $1,000 each to $3,000 for second and $2,000 for third.